 Chris holds a BA in General Studies, University of Texas at Dallas, Management and Computer Science.
 Chris also has a patent – US Patent 6,633,562 “Method and apparatus using enhanced attachment for improved connectivity in telecommunications” for work done at the MCI Developers Lab.
 The patent describes a method for automatically configuring voice devices operating over a packet switched network.
 Chris also has several domestic and international patent applications in progress for enhanced immersion cooling systems for data centers.

 - Joshua Cohn, Risk Assessment Investigator at Facebook

 - Ritika Gopal, Associate Counsel at South by Southwest

 - Mike Gagne, Global Escalations Manager, Community Operations at Facebook

 Jon Lebkowsky is the co-founder and former president of EFF-Austin and currently serves as EFF-Austin’s secretary.
 He has been managing technology projects and companies for over 25 years.
 He has been co-founder and CEO of three companies, and has been CEO of Polycot Associates (which was recently transformed into a worker-owned web development cooperative) for ten years, and before that, its precursor Polycot Consulting for six years.
 He is currently focused on strategic digital consulting and development, as well as business vision and management.
 He is also known as an activist and writer/blogger focused on the future of the Internet, digital culture, cyber liberties, media, and society.

-- Kevin Welch [@thrungaron], Full Stack Developer/Programmer
+- Kevin Welch [@thrungaron], Full Stack Developer/Programmer at Various

 Board of Advisors